Vanitha-SM/Experiment--02-Implementation-of-combinational-logic-/README.md

  Hardware – PCs, Cyclone II , USB flasher
  Software – Quartus prime

+ ## Theory:
+Logic gates are electronic circuits which perform logical functions on one or more inputs to produce one output.
+#### OR Gate:
+The OR gate is a fundamental digital logic gate that operates on two binary inputs, producing an output of 1 if at least one input is 1.
+It symbolizes logical disjunction and is essential in building logical circuits and decision-making processes in computers and electronics.
+#### AND Gate:
+The AND gate is a fundamental digital logic gate with two inputs and one output.
+It produces a high output (1) only when both input signals are high (1).
+If any input is low (0), the output remains low.
+It's a building block for more complex logic circuits and is integral in digital computations.
+#### NOT Gate:
+The NOT gate is a fundamental digital logic gate.
+It has a single input and a single output.
+The output is the inverse of the input: if the input is high (1), the output is low (0), and vice versa.
+It's a basic building block in digital circuits, used for logic inversion.

 ## Procedure:
 1. Create a New Project:
    - Open Quartus and create a new project by selecting "File" > "New Project Wizard."